Here’s what actually works to help the human body lose belly bulge – plus essential information that debunks some common health myths.

 Using Green Smoothies to Reduce Belly Bulge

-Many times Dr Oz has discussed the power of freshly made green smoothies and green drinks on his tv talk show.
-My own life experience has demonstrated that green smoothies – perhaps even more than supplements – can help to trim-up the midsection of the body, sometimes in very dramatic ways.
+My life experience has demonstrated that green smoothies – perhaps even more than supplements – can help trim up the body’s midsection, sometimes in dramatic ways.

 Is a Natural Appetite Suppressant Right for You?

-The philosophy behind using the saffron extract as an appetite suppressant is clever.
-Dr. Oz explains that emotional eating causes us to crave carbs.
+The philosophy behind using saffron extract as an appetite suppressant is that emotional eating causes us to crave carbs.
 The carbs stimulate a pleasant sensation that provides us with some emotional relief.

 The problem here is that the carbs also pack on the pounds.

-So, what if you could signal the same pleasure sensation – only, without the carbs?
-Well, that’s exactly what saffron extract does.
+So, what if you could signal the same pleasure sensation – only without the carbs?
+Well, that’s precisely what saffron extract does.

-Dr. Oz decided to test the research first hand.
-He had two women take the extract for 3 days.
-At the end of the 3 days, one woman lost 3 pounds and the other lost 5.
+Two women took the extract for three days in a small, informal research experiment.
+At the end of the three days, one woman lost 3 pounds, and the other lost 5.

-At your next yearly physical, ask your own doctor what lifestyle habits and nutritional supplements might be best to help you create stamina and a body that is lean, strong, and healthy.
-And, to save time, arrive at your annual physical exam knowing certain key facts:
+At your next yearly physical, ask your doctor what lifestyle habits and nutritional supplements might be best to help you create stamina and a lean, strong, and healthy body.
+And, to save time, arrive at your annual physical exam knowing specific key facts.